-- 1. WECC staff will notify the Data Submitter and copy the notification of the action taken to: - a.
-RAC representatives of the PC; and - b.
-SRS. - 2.
-When the case involved is an operating case, the staff will send a notification letter to: - a.
-The Operating Committee (OC) and the Operating Transfer Capability Policy Group Study Group (OTCPGSG).
+- 1. WECC staff will notify the Data Submitter and copy the notification of the action taken to:

+- a.
+RAC representatives of the PC; and

+- b.
+SRS.

+- 2. When the case involved is an operating case, the staff will send a notification letter to:

+- a.
+The Reliability Risk Committee (RRC).